Why the gig economy matters to brands

 What does this mean for brands and marketing?

-With so much press centred around the challenges of the gig economy and some of the negative consequences that these present, you could be forgiven for wondering what all of this means for brands and their marketing.
-And yet, in an industry so often made up of freelancers, outsourced agencies and an intern culture, brands cannot turn a blind eye to the potential repercussions, but also opportunities, that are inherent in the gig economy.
+There is so much press centred around the challenges of the gig economy at the moment.
+Much surrounds the negative consequences that these present.
+You could be forgiven for wondering what all of this means for brands and their marketing.
+And yet, in an industry so often made up of freelancers, outsourced agencies and an intern culture, brands cannot turn a blind eye to the potential repercussions, but also opportunities, it presents.

 1. You could be looking in the wrong place for talent